jadesoftwarenz/JADE-container-examples/Documentation/ErewhonExample3.md

 docker build -t erewhon/iis-server:v1 .
 ```

-And finally, the artefacts we copied to the script directory should be removed when we're finished:
+And finally, the artifacts we copied to the script directory should be removed when we're finished:

 ```powershell
 # Remove temporarily copied files from script root.